-For the second year in a row, the MECRS applied for and received a compliance award from the Public Pension Coordinating Council for having met professional standards for plan design and administration.
+For the third year in a row, the MECRS applied for and received a compliance award from the Public Pension Coordinating Council for having met professional standards for plan design and administration.
 In order to receive the award, plans must meet requirements on funding, financial reporting, member benefits, actuarial and audit practices.

-In closing, on behalf of the Board of Trustees, I want to reiterate our commitment to prudent asset management and thoughtful plan design which should in turn contribute to the stability of your Retirement Plan.
+In closing, on behalf of the Board of Trustees, I want to reiterate our commitment to stakeholders in the Plan and to prompt and accurate service to our constituent members.